DataDog/documentation/content/en/service_management/app_builder/components.md

 **Value**: number

 Placeholder text
-: The text that shows when no value is entered.<br>
+: The text that displays when no value is entered.<br>
 **Value**: expression or string

 #### Validation